Puerto Rican crested toad

 At the Detroit Zoo

 Female Puerto Rican crested toads are typically a dull brown color, though some have pinkish-colored sides.
 The males tend to be olive green and gold, though some have yellow-colored sides.
 Both sexes have marbled, golden eyes and textured, pebbled skin, but the female’s are much rougher.
-Another difference between the males and females is the females have a high crest above their eyes while the males have pads on their thumbs.
+Another difference is that the females have a high crest above their eyes while the males have pads on their thumbs.

 Tiny radio transmitter "backpacks" have been placed on some of these toads by researchers to track their movements.